ExaWorks/job-api-spec/specification.md

 	executor.submit(job);
 	```

 A precise choice is not specified in this document.
+However, in order to
+promote source-level compatibility between implementations, it may be
-It may be specified at a
-later time and/or in a language-specific document.
+specified at a later time and/or in a language-specific document.